Three Candidates For PM In Denmark, And One Wild Card - UrduPoint

 - Soren Pape Poulsen: a modern conservative - Danish voters have long considered conservative Soren Pape Poulsen the most credible politician on the right, but his popularity has waned in recent months.

-His trustworthiness has plummeted as a result of lies told by his partner who, despite his claims, is neither Jewish nor the nephew of a former Dominican president.
+His trustworthiness has plummeted as a result of lies told by his husband who, despite his claims, is neither Jewish nor the nephew of a former Dominican president.

 In 2018, the former stevedore who had become justice minister (2016-2019) introduced a ban on the wearing of full-face veils in public spaces.